rambutdurian/Proxy_Security_Project/README.md

 ##  ⚠️ Disclaimer

-This project was conducted in a controlled virtual environment for educational purposes (University Course CST338).
+This project was conducted in a controlled virtual environment for educational purposes.
 All vulnerability scans were performed on authorized testing applications (testphp.vulnweb.com).